joanneabioye/joanneabioye/README.md

 Hi, my name is Joanne.👋

-I am excited about embarking on a career as a data analyst My taste for data and analytics began during my employment within the healthcare service.
-I have over 10 years’ experience working in data management producing accurate and reliable audits and reports, presenting data insights and influencing strategies and decisions in improving programmes performance.
+I am excited about embarking on a career as a data analyst.
+My interest in data and analytics originated during my tenure in the healthcare service.
+With over 10 years of experience in data management, I have consistently produced accurate and reliable audits and reports.
+I have also been instrumental in presenting data insights and influencing strategies to improve program performance.

-Enrolling onto a level 3 data skills bootcamp kick started this exciting journey into becoming a data analyst.
-This experience has enabled me to thrive, broaden my skills and knowledge within the data world and exercise my problem-solving skills and allow my creative nature to flourish.
+Enrolling in a Level 3 data skills bootcamp kickstarted this exciting journey toward becoming a data analyst.
+This experience has not only allowed me to thrive but has also broadened my skills and knowledge within the data world.
+It has provided me with opportunities to exercise my problem-solving skills and allowed my creative nature to flourish.

 ## Projects